maurovm/thesis_template/README.md

-After you installed you preferred LaTeX editor, copy either the file [sample_dphil_thesis.tex](sample_dphil_thesis.tex) or [sample_4yp_report.tex](sample_4yp_report.tex) to a new file depending on if you are writing a DPhil thesis or a 4YP report document respectively.
+After you installed you preferred LaTeX editor, copy either the file [sample_dphil_thesis.tex](sample_dphil_thesis.tex) or [sample_4yp_report.tex](sample_4yp_report.tex) to a new file depending on if you are writing a DPhil thesis or a 4YP report respectively.

 The frontmatter section will be automatically created depending on the type of document you are writing.
-If you want more control, you can review how the '\makefrontmatterpages' command is defined in the main [oxengthesis.cls](oxengthesis.cls) class template.
+If you want more control, you can review how the '\makefrontmatterpages' command is defined in the main [oxengthesis.cls](oxengthesis.cls) class file.
 If you want all the sections in the front matter to appear, you will need to create the following files:

 - **[abstract.tex](abstract.tex)** : If you want the "Abstract" page